-- Determine if an emergency condition exists after the fire.
+- Determine if an emergency condition exists after a fire.

-- Alleviate emergency conditions to help stabilize soil; control water, sediment and debris movement; prevent impairment of ecosystems; mitigate significant threats to health, safety, life, property and downstream values at risk.
+- Alleviate emergency conditions to help stabilize soil; control water, sediment, and debris movement; prevent impairment of ecosystems; and mitigate significant threats to health, safety, life, property, and downstream values at risk.

 - Monitor the implementation and effectiveness of emergency treatments.

 Learning from and about fire—efforts to study fire effects and continuously improve fire management.